Property damage claims are common in some personal injury cases, including automobile accidents.

 Comprehensive insurance covers damage to your vehicle from sources other than a car accident.
 This type of car insurance covers damage from natural disasters, theft, and vandalism.
 Collision insurance covers damage to your vehicle from a car crash that is your fault.

 Most lenders require car owners to have both collision and comprehensive coverage to protect the lender in case of property damage to the vehicle.

 Filing a Property Damage Claim with the Insurance Company

 After an accident or damage to your vehicle, you need to notify your insurance provider immediately.
 You can open a claim with your insurance provider to begin the process of receiving compensation for a property damage claim.
 If another driver caused the crash, you need to file a claim with the other driver's insurance company.

 The insurance company assigns an adjuster to investigate the property damage claim.
 The adjuster determines how the damage occurred and whether the insurance policy covers the damage.

-For example, let’s assume you were in a car crash with another driver.
-The adjuster investigates the accident’s cause to determine if the insured driver was negligent in causing the car accident.
+For example, let's assume you were involved in a truck accident.
+The adjuster investigates the accident's cause to determine if the insured driver was negligent in causing the car accident.
 If so, the insurance company may agree to compensate you for property damage.